rdegges/rdegges-blog/articles/2013/the-positive-programmer.md

     things, stop reading news, and don't participate in negative conversations with friends and family.
 -   Keep your goal in mind at all times.
-Throughout the day you should tell yourself (especailly when you're feeling negative) that your goal is to become a better person, and the only way to do that is to consciously work at it!
+Throughout the day you should tell yourself (especially when you're feeling negative) that your goal is to become a better person, and the only way to do that is to consciously work at it!
 If you need motivation, don't feel bad about getting help: watching motivational videos, listening to your favorite songs, etc.